 If the printer exhaust is not connected to an external ventilation system, a built-in activated-carbon filter removes odors from printing materials.
 This filter should be replaced regularly (as necessary) to keep your working environment pleasant.
-This is normally done during the preventive-maintenance service visit.
+For more information, contact your Stratasys service provider.